-2. Already Admitted: Deportability Grounds
+B. Already Admitted: Deportability Grounds

 A noncitizen who has been "admitted" to the United States in any status, or who has adjusted status within the United States, can be removed subject to the grounds of deportability.
 See INA § 237(a), 8 USC § 1227(a).
-An "admission" to the United States is a legal term that includes entering the country with a visa, as well as being granted certain forms of relief for people already here (such as a green card, a U visa, and, in some jurisdictions', temporary protected status).
+An "admission" to the United States is a legal term that includes entering the country with a visa.
+A person also is deemed admitted who is granted certain forms of relief while in the United States, including adjustment of status, a U visa, and, in some jurisdictions, Temporary Protected Status (this TPS issue is pending before the Supreme Court in Sanchez v.
+Mayorkas, No. 20-315).
 If a person who has been admitted comes within a deportation ground, they can be placed in removal proceedings and removed, unless they are eligible for some relief.
 If they have a criminal record, they might be subject to mandatory detention; see Part 10, below.